Parenting is full of amazing moments and sticky chaos, but nothing sends your heart racing quite like an unexpected rash or wheeze.

 - Tips: Always carry two, make sure caregivers and teachers know how to use them, and check expiration dates regularly.

-Important reminder: Always consult your pediatrician before starting any new medication—especially for babies, toddlers, or kids with other health concerns.
+Important Reminder: Always consult your pediatrician before starting any new medication—especially for babies, toddlers, or kids with other health concerns.
 Dosing often depends on weight, not just age, and your doctor can help you avoid interactions or unnecessary treatments.

-Limiting Exposure
+Limiting Exposure to Allergens

 - Keep windows shut on high-pollen days.
 The Weather Channel offers a free 15-day allergy forecast and breakdown of pollen in your area so you can prepare before it hits.

-- Change clothes after outdoor play.
+- Change clothes and shower after outdoor play.

 - Minimize dust-collecting decor (sorry, giant stuffed llama).